xharaken/john-law-coin/HowToUseConsole.md

   },
   reclaimed: BN {
     negative: 0,
     words: [ 209998, <1 empty item> ],  # The coins returned from the oracle.
-These are the coins you deposited in the phase before the previous phase.
+These are the coins you deposited in the epoch N-2.
     length: 1,
     red: null
   },